One Day In Edinburgh | The Perfect Day Trip Itinerary

 One Day In Edinburgh With Kids

 If you have one day to spare in Scotland’s capital, you can have a whirlwind adventure with your kids.
 Whether it’s your first or tenth visit, Edinburgh offers many options for a one-day itinerary for families.
-We have recently completed this route with our kids.
+We have recently completed this budget-friendly route through the city with our kids.

 Morning In Edinburgh